nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 5. Click `Finish`

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
-  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
+  > * Depending on your connection speed and server load, it can take up to 30 minutes for the set-up to finish
       (This is because Gradle downloads library files from servers during the project set up process)
   > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

 ### 1.3.
 Configuring Checkstyle
 1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`
 2. Choose `External Configuration File` under `Type`
-3. Enter an arbitrary configuration name e.g. addressbook
+3. Enter an arbitrary configuration name e.g. burdens
 4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
 5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
 6. Tick and select `files from packages`, click `Change...`, and select the `resources` package